cablelabs/snaps-boot/doc/source/install/install.md

 cloud cluster host machines (controller node, compute nodes).
 Modify this file according to your set up environment only.

+Note:
+For provisioning only ubuntu PXE Server, Keep ubuntu list under TFTP section in hosts.yaml.
+For provisioning only centos PXE Server, Keep centos list under TFTP section in hosts.yaml.
-Note: Keep both ubuntu and centos list under TFTP section in hosts.yaml.
+For provisioning both, Keep both ubuntu and centos lists under TFTP section in hosts.yaml.

 #### Step 3

 Go to directory `snaps-boot/`